Prajwal-3github/Hospital-Management/README.md

 ## 🚀 About the Developer

-Hi, I'm **Aditya Singh Gahlaut** — a passionate full-stack developer and problem solver from IIIT Lucknow.
+Hi, I'm **Prajwal Shivajirao Jadhav** — a passionate full-stack developer and problem solver from IIIT Lucknow.
 I love building end-to-end products, crafting clean UIs, and solving real-world problems through code.

 ### 🔗 Connect with Me